ntnon/hex/rule_system.md

 ```

 This architecture provides a flexible, performant foundation for complex rule-based gameplay while keeping core game structures clean and maintainable.

+Hex Game Rule System Architecture Summary.
+Core Concepts: Rule Lifecycles: Instant Rules execute once, permanently modify base values, then are removed.
+Examples include increasing production or adjusting a pool multiplier, targeting tile->data.value or pool->base_multiplier.
+Persistent Rules remain active and are evaluated during runtime value computation, such as bonuses based on real neighbor attributes.
+No rule changes what a tile is; rules only read state and produce numeric adjustments.

+Rule Phases (for Persistent Rules): All persistent rules operate during the calculation of production or similar derived values.
+There is no phase where tile identity, color, or type is altered.
+Rules only use the actual stored game state as-is.
+Calculations are applied directly based on concrete properties such as tile color, adjacency, pool multipliers, or global modifiers.

+Rule Components: Rules specify lifecycle (instant or persistent), scope (tile, pool, neighbors, global), conditions for when they apply, their effects, and their target (base value, pool modifier, or runtime calculation output).

+Architecture Design: A centralized rule registry prevents clutter in tile and pool structures.
+Spatial caching is not necessary since tile lookup is already O(1) due to using hashmaps.
+To retrieve neighbors for any tile, the system computes the coordinate offsets for all possible adjacent cells, checks which of those cells exist in the tile map, and retrieves them directly.
+This is already implemented in the grid and can be accessed using the grid api.
+Rules are allocated only when necessary and removed automatically if their source is removed.

+Rule Application Flow: Instant rules trigger on events, permanently modify base values, and are discarded.
+Persistent rules are stored in the registry.
+During each production computation cycle, the system evaluates persistent rules that apply to each tile or pool and adds their effects to the computed result.
+All calculations are based on the true stored game state at the time of evaluation.

+Key Benefits: Rules can stack without conflict.
+Execution is deterministic.
+Core data remains efficient and cache-friendly.
+The system is modular, allowing rule changes without modifying entity code.
+It scales cleanly to complex interactions that compute bonuses or penalties, as long as they are derived solely from actual tile and pool state.

+Example Interaction: A tile that grants "+1 production per neighbor of the same color" simply checks the real colors of adjacent tiles and applies bonuses accordingly.
+No transformations, reinterpretations, or overrides of tile identity occur at any step.